thepirat000/Audit.NET/src/Audit.WebApi/README.md

 > Note you should call `UseAuditMiddleware()` before `UseMvc()`, otherwise the middleware will
 > not be able to process MVC actions.

-You can mix the Audit Middleware together with the Action Filter, or use one or the other.
+You can mix the **Audit Middleware** together with the **Action Filters**, or use one or the other.
 Take into account that:

 - Middleware logs any request regardless if an action is reached or not.
 - Action Filter includes specific MVC context info, like controller name, action name, action arguments and model state.
-- Only one Audit Event is saved per request, even if an action is processed by both the Middleware and the Action Filter.
+- Only one Audit Event is generated per request, even if an action is processed by the Middleware and/or multiple Action Filters.
-- The `AuditIgnore` atribute only applies for the Action Filter and has no effect on the requests logged by the Middleware.
+- The `AuditIgnore` atribute only applies for the Action Filter.
+It has no effect on the requests logged by the Middleware.

 ## Configuration